An overview of taxonomy, legislation, regulations, and standards for automated mobility

-The Machine directive 2006/42/EC in the European Union, address the protection of workers and consumers using such machinery.
+The Machine directive 2006/42/EC in the European Union addresses the protection of workers and consumers using such machinery.
 In that context vehicle automation systems operating in certain environments can fall under these directives, depending on the local legislation.

 ISO 15998 — Earth-moving machinery, Machine-control systems (MCS) using electronic components specifies performance criteria and tests for functional safety of safety-related machine-control systems (MCS) using electronic components in earth-moving machinery and its equipment, as defined in ISO 6165.

-EN 50126, EN 50128 and EN 50129, abbreviated as EN 5012x are the three main standards related to Reliability, Availability, Maintainability, and Safety (RAMS) specified by the European Committee for Electrotechnical Standardization (CENELEC).
+EN 50126, EN 50128, and EN 50129, abbreviated as EN 5012x are the three railroad main standards related to Reliability, Availability, Maintainability, and Safety (RAMS) specified by the European Committee for Electrotechnical Standardization (CENELEC).

-The EN 50126 defines the terms of RAMS, their interaction and a process based on the system lifecycle for managing RAMS.
+EN 50126 defines the terms of RAMS, their interaction, and a process based on the system lifecycle for managing RAMS.
 In addition, a systematic process for specifying requirements for RAMS and demonstrating that these requirements are achieved is defined.

-The EN 50128 specifies procedures and technical requirements for the development of programmable electronic systems for usage in railway control and protection applications, aimed at usage in any area where there are safety implications.
-In contrast to the EN 50126, it is applicable exclusively to software and the interaction between software and the system which it is part of.
+EN 50128 specifies procedures and technical requirements for the development of programmable electronic systems for usage in railway control and protection applications aimed at usage in any area where there are safety implications.
+In contrast to EN 50126, it is applicable exclusively to software and the interaction between software and the system of which it is part.